TanStack/router/docs/guide/data-loading.md

 ## Using Router Context

-The `context` argument passed to the `load` function is an object containing a merged union of:
+The `context` argument passed to the `loader` function is an object containing a merged union of:

 - Parent route context
 - This route's context as provided by the `beforeLoad` option

 Starting at the very top of the router, you can pass an initial context to the router via the `context` option.
 This context will be available to all routes in the router and get copied and extended by each route as they are matched.
 This happens by passing a context to a route via the `beforeLoad` option.
 This context will be available to all child routes of the route.
-The resulting context will be available to the route's `load` function.
+The resulting context will be available to the route's `loader` function.

-In this example, we'll create a function in our route context to fetch posts, then use it in our `load` function.
+In this example, we'll create a function in our route context to fetch posts, then use it in our `loader` function.

 > 🧠 Context is a powerful tool for dependency injection.
 You can use it to inject services, hooks, and other objects into your router and routes.
 You can also additively pass data down the route tree at every route using a route's `beforeLoad` option.